NVlabs/instant-ngp/README.md

 - [**RTX 2000 series, Titan RTX, Quadro RTX 4000&ndash;8000**, and other Turing cards](https://github.com/NVlabs/instant-ngp/releases/download/continuous/Instant-NGP-for-RTX-2000.zip)
 - [**GTX 1000 series, Titan Xp, Quadro P1000&ndash;P6000**, and other Pascal cards](https://github.com/NVlabs/instant-ngp/releases/download/continuous/Instant-NGP-for-GTX-1000.zip)

-Keep reading for a guided tour of the application or, if you are interested in creating your own NeRF, watch [the video tutorial](https://www.youtube.com/watch?v=3TWxO1PftMc) or read the [written instructions for creating your own NeRF](docs/nerf_dataset_tips.md).
+Keep reading for a guided tour of the application or, if you are interested in creating your own NeRF, watch [the video tutorial](https://www.youtube.com/watch?v=3TWxO1PftMc) or read the [written instructions](docs/nerf_dataset_tips.md).

 If you use Linux, or want the [developer Python bindings](https://github.com/NVlabs/instant-ngp#python-bindings), or if your GPU is not listed above (e.g. Hopper, Volta, or Maxwell generations), you need to [build __instant-ngp__ yourself](https://github.com/NVlabs/instant-ngp#building-instant-ngp-windows--linux).

 ## Usage

-### Graphical user interface

 <img src="docs/assets_readme/testbed.png" width="100%"/>

-__instant-ngp__ comes with an interactive GUI that includes many features beyond our academic publication, including
+__instant-ngp__ comes with an interactive GUI that includes many features:
 - [comprehensive controls](https://github.com/NVlabs/instant-ngp#gui-controls) for interactively exploring neural graphics primitives,
 - [VR mode](https://github.com/NVlabs/instant-ngp#vr-controls) for viewing neural graphics primitives through a virtual-reality headset,
 - saving and loading "snapshots" so you can share your graphics primitives on the internet,